Skin mode tunability and self-healing effect in photonic Floquet lattices

-\textit{Acknowledgments}: This work is supported by the National Natural Science Foundation of China (NSFC) (Nos.
-T2325022, U23A2074, 12204462), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500000), CAS Project for Young Scientists in Basic Research (No.253 YSBR-049), Key Research and Development Program of Anhui Province (2022b1302007), the Innovation Program for Quantum Science and Technology (2021ZD0303200, 2021ZD0301200, 2021ZD0301500), and Fundamental Research Funds for the Central Universities (WK2030000107, WK2030000108).
+\textit{Acknowledgments}: This work is supported by the National Key R\&D Program of China (No. 2022YFA1204704), the National Natural Science Foundation of China (NSFC) (Nos.
+T2325022, U23A2074, 12204462), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500000), CAS Project for Young Scientists in Basic Research (No.253 YSBR-049), the Innovation Program for Quantum Science and Technology (2021ZD0303200, 2021ZD0301200, 2021ZD0301500), and Fundamental Research Funds for the Central Universities (WK2030000107, WK2030000108).
 This work was partially carried out at the USTC Center for Micro and Nanoscale Research and Fabrication.

 H. Y. Bai and Y. Chen contributed equally to this work.